Last updated on May 3, 2024

 Careful use of Argentum Armor, Heart-Piercer Bow, and Tyrant's Familiar is paramount for your targeted creature removal.

 The Impetuses (Shiny Impetus and Martial Impetus) fit in here as well.
-Forcing your opponents to fight each other can put pressure on their blockers.
+Forcing your opponents to fight each other can put pressure on or tap their blockers.

 Tutors